sonniebailey/sonniebailey.github.io/about-content.md

 #### Are you a fiduciary?

-If by asking whether I'm a fiduciary, you're really asking whether my interests are aligned with yours, and that I don't let any conflicts of interest stop me from providing a service that I think is in your best interests, then yes, I'm a fiduciary.
+If you're asking whether my interests are aligned with yours, and that I don't let any conflicts of interest stop me from providing a service that I think is in your best interests, then yes, I'm a fiduciary.

 If you want a more technical answer, fiduciary relationships only exist in relationships of reliance and potential vulnerability.

 In that sense, our relationship doesn't have the same characteristics as, say, someone who is touching your money, so I'm arguably not a fiduciary.
 For many people I'd question whether entering into a relationship of such reliance and trust is necessary or desirable.

 If you want to read a 3,000 word article I wrote on this topic, read it [here](link-to-article).